crisperdue/prooftoys-site/content/_index.md

 in solving mathematical problems through proof.

-**Prooftoys is for learning.** If you need more power or larger scale, you should probably look at some more established proof assistant systems, which support:
+**Prooftoys is for learning.** If you need more power or larger scale, you should look at more established proof assistant systems, which
+support:

 - Large collections of theorems
 - Editing entire mathematical theories